8-Week Online Nonfiction Workshop: Writing Memoir & Personal Essay for Publication

 Contact us HERE if you have any questions about this class.

 Instructor James Tate Hill is the author of Academy Gothic (Southeast Missouri State University Press, 2015), winner of the Nilsen Prize for a First Novel.
-His fiction and essays have appeared in Literary Hub, Prairie Schooner, Writer’s Digest, Hobart, The Texas Review, Story Quarterly, and Waxwing, among others.
-He’s the fiction editor for the literary journal Monkeybicycle and a contributing editor for Lit Hub, where he writes a monthly audiobooks column.
-Born in Charleston, West Virginia, he’s a graduate of the writing programs at Hollins University and the University of North Carolina Greensboro.
+His fiction and essays have appeared in Literary Hub, Prairie Schooner, Hobart, Story Quarterly, and Waxwing, among others.
+Best American Essays 2019 listed "Do Audiobooks Count As Reading?" from Literary Hub as a Notable Essay.
+He's the fiction editor for the literary journal Monkeybicycle and a contributing editor for Literary Hub, where he writes a monthly audiobooks column.
+Born in Charleston, West Virginia, he's a graduate of the writing programs at Hollins University and the University of North Carolina Greensboro.
+He lives in North Carolina with his wife..